ZilchEngine/ZilchDocs/zilch_source_documentation/custom_event_names.markdown

 WARNING: `Component` is not an `EventObject`, however it redirects its `EventDispatcher` and `EventReceiver` to the owning `Cog`.
 This means that if you send an event to a particular component it actually just sends to the entire `Cog`.
 Similarly, if you listen for an event on a component, you are actually listening to the event on the entire `Cog`.

-All events in Zero are sent and received by string names.
+All events in Zilch are sent and received by string names.
 We are able to keep this calls very efficient because we implemented our own `String` class with the following features:

 - Strings are immutable and cannot be changed after they are created
 - We pre-compute the hash and string length of every string we create